 On Monday I had lunch with an old friend at Centre 200 where I had forgettable bacon & eggs to the sound of clicking slot machines.
 An ideal place to get caught up with each other without the distraction of tasty food.

 Tuesday was another lunch with another old friend – this time at an old haunt – The New Moon was the first Chinese restaurant to open in Sydney.
 I can sort of remember my first jumbo shrimp, definitely remember my first Singapore Sling.
 The menu remains pretty much unchanged, prices haven’t gone up that much either and the food was good.

-here’s an old piece about growing up on the east coast –
+here’s an old piece about growing up in Cape Breton –

 it’s hard to tell

 and couldn’t concentrate in school